<MuxVideo muxId="t00Mj7y1CLLGjaMvQyoBqcjdy4PIzVrFaT4317fKbzx00" style={{

 Play a section of a video

-Using the inFrame
+Using the inFrameoutFrame

-Using renderPlayPauseButton
+Using renderPlayPauseButtonrenderFullscreenButton

 Start player from an offset

-You can define the initialFrame
+You can define the initialFrameinFrame prop.

-New prefetch()
+New prefetch() API

-In addition to the Preload APIs
+In addition to the Preload APIsprefetch()

 Prefetching API